 Dry the chickpeas in a clean dish towel or paper towels.
 This is important to help them get crisp.

-In a large bowl, stir together the spices.
-Toss the chickpeas with the spices.
-Pour out onto the parchment-line baking sheet.
+Pour out onto the parchment-line baking sheet and sprinkle the taco seasoning on.
+Roll them around to toss the chickpeas in the spices.
 Spread them out as far apart from each other as possible.

 Store in a bowl without a lid, to keep them crisp.
 They taste best fresh, but are still good for 3-4 days.